08-how-cloud-computing-is-revolutionizing-the-healthcare-industry

 Improved Efficiency

-All facilities throughout the medical sector accumulate volumes upon volumes of information daily.
-Whether your facility is large or small, there will inevitably be vast amounts of data to file away for future access and safekeeping.
+All healthcare organizations accumulate substantial information daily.
+Whether your organization is large or small, you’ll have significant data to file away for future access and safekeeping.
 With cloud storage, the tasks involved with data entry and storage become less cluttered and time-consuming.

-Cloud storage systems can store patient data for future retrieval in a matter of seconds.
-Since the data exists on a remote server, you only need to make hard copies when necessary, such as when patients request copies.
+Cloud storage processes and retrieves patient data in a matter of seconds.
+Since the data exists on a remote server, you only need to make hard copies when necessary, such as when patients request physical records.
 Otherwise, you can conserve paper, free up storage space and save on printing costs.
-There is less need for paper stacks, toner and room after room of filing cabinets when you use cloud storage.
-The tasks that surround data entry and retrieval are also less vulnerable to human error when performed on a cloud server.
+There is less need for paper stacks, toner and room after room of filing cabinets.
+Cloud-based data entry and retrieval are also more accurate since there’s less potential for human error.

-Cloud computing security services make it easy for authorized staff to log into a database, retrieve pertinent info, input new information and pull up different files within seconds, all without risk of damaging or misplacing files.
+Cloud computing security services make it easy for authorized staff to log into a database, access pertinent info, input new information and pull up different files with a few clicks, all without risk of damaging or misplacing physical records.

 More Inclusive, Thorough Research

-Cloud computing also provides access to a world of knowledge on any given topic about symptoms, treatments and medicines.
-If a patient shows a strange set of symptoms that are difficult at first to identify, it’s easy to digitally retrieve all existing science on the symptoms in question and quickly narrow it down to the most likely matches.
-From there, health professionals can run a further set of questions and tests to make an accurate diagnosis.
+Cloud computing also provides immediate access to condition-specific information, like symptoms and standard of care.
+If a patient shows a strange set of symptoms that are difficult to identify, it’s easy to retrieve all existing science on the symptoms in question and quickly narrow it down to the most likely matches.

-Cloud computing systems and applications in healthcare make it possible for doctors to deliver answers to a wider array of patient questions and concerns, while also getting more diagnoses right the first time.
+Cloud computing systems and applications in healthcare also support better patient satisfaction with care, higher accuracy and better clinical outcomes.
+These systems empower doctors to answer a wider array of patient questions and concerns while also getting more diagnoses right the first time.

 Remote Collaboration

-Cloud communication also facilitates collaborations between different medical entities with a shared goal, such as when an outbreak occurs and doctors hurry to identify and contain the problem.
-If a highly contagious virus erupts in several cities simultaneously, doctors at different facilities can communicate digitally to quickly implement safety procedures for handling the epidemic.
-As cloud computing spreads throughout the medical community, future outbreaks are less likely to blindside the world.
+This innovative technology also facilitates collaborations between different medical entities with a shared goal, such as when an outbreak occurs, and doctors hurry to identify and contain the problem.
+If a highly contagious virus erupts in several cities simultaneously, doctors at different organizations can digitally and quickly communicate to organize their response.

 Instant Upgrades

-In cloud computing, tools and software programs can be upgraded instantly with no time lost.
-The moment a new patch or generation of software gets released, third-party techs from a healthcare software development company will update your system as the medical staff at your facility proceeds unhindered with their regular operations.
+In cloud computing, tools and software programs can be upgraded instantly.
+The moment a new patch or generation of software gets released, third-party techs from a healthcare software development company will update your system without disrupting your operations.

 This process stands in marked contrast to the delays and errors large, in-house IT staff sometimes encounter.
-If your hospital contains an extensive, local computing network, problems can arise when software programs need upgrades across the system.
+Issues can arise when software programs need upgrades across the system in traditional networks.
 Often, computer rooms consist of towers and peripherals purchased at different times.
-Consequently, system upgrades might not be universally accepted across an entire network of computers, especially not if the equipment involved is from different generations.
+Consequently, system upgrades might not be universally accepted across the network, especially if the equipment involved is from different generations.

 Mobile Access

 One of the greatest assets of cloud computing is that it is accessible from any location with Wi-Fi.
-Moreover, users can access cloud servers using compact, portable devices.
+Users can access cloud servers using compact, portable devices.
 As such, medical staff can communicate and coordinate tasks from different locations.
-If a working staff member needs some piece of information a vacationing colleague knows, they can instantly contact the latter party, regardless of distance.
-Then, they can upload the requested info to the cloud server for instant access by authorized personnel.
+If a staff member needs information a colleague knows, they can instantly communicate, regardless of distance.

 Mobile apps are embedded with cloud-friendly infrastructures that make system programs readable and operable on small devices.
-With cloud computing, collaborating staff can interact and remotely work together regardless of the methods used to access the server.
-Therefore, a three-way collaboration could occur between one staffer on an office computer, a second staffer on a kitchen laptop and a third staffer on a smartphone while commuting via bus, train or airplane.
+With cloud computing, collaborating staff can interact and remotely work together regardless of which device they use to access the server.
+A three-way conversation can easily occur between an in-office team member on a computer, a second working from home on a laptop and a third on a smartphone while traveling.

 Security and Privacy

-Cloud computing maintains all the privacy standards instituted at hospitals, but the security is even better because there is no risk of theft.
-Today, cloud services are bound by law to the privacy standards established by the Health Insurance Portability and Accountability Act (HIPAA).
-As such, cloud computing allows medical facilities to retain maximum levels of security and privacy through the more accessible and efficient mediums of computers and mobile devices.
+Cloud computing helps hospitals and medical organizations comply with regulations, and the security is even better because there is less risk of data theft.
+Today, cloud services follow standards like the Health Insurance Portability and Accountability Act (HIPAA).
+As a result, medical organizations can retain maximum levels of security and privacy while enjoying more accessibility and efficiency.

-Cloud computing and data security go hand in hand with today’s options.
-HIPAA cloud computing is designed to offer medical facilities the numerous benefits of remote data storage and do so within the legal guidelines laid out for the industry.
+Cloud computing and data security go hand in hand — HIPAA-compliant cloud computing enables medical organizations to leverage the numerous benefits of remote data storage while adhering to the industry’s legal guidelines.

 Reduce Costs

-With a cloud service, you might have little remaining need for in-house IT staff because most such tasks would get handled at the server’s end.
-If a program needs implementing or updating, service technicians from a remote location would handle those tasks.
-Instead of retaining a full-time IT staff, you could pay to have an IT technician visit your facility on an as-needed basis if and when a technical issue arises.
+With a cloud service, you have a reduced need for in-house IT staff because such tasks would get handled at the server’s end.
+If a program needs implementing or updating, service technicians from a remote location will handle those tasks.
+Instead of retaining a full-time IT staff, you could pay to have an IT technician visit your site on an as-needed basis if and when a technical issue arises.

 Scalability

-Cloud computing makes it possible for businesses to scale their operations up or down, according to the necessities of certain market conditions or seasons.
-In the medical industry, you could scale up at minimal cost as your facility grows and you accept new influxes of patients, expand your staff and build new additions to your hospital premises.
+Cloud computing enables organizations to scale their operations based on shifting demand.
+You could scale up at minimal cost as your facility grows and you accept new influxes of patients, expand your staff and build new additions to your hospital premises.
 Long-term care management software can accommodate a hospital database of virtually any size.

-With traditional computing, it is much more difficult and costly to scale up or down because of all the equipment and staff involved.
-If you wished to upgrade, you would need to invest in more computers and pay a larger IT staff.
-The costs associated with computer upkeep can also be a complicating factor because universal system updates usually require a uniform set of machines.
-If half the devices in the network are older and unsupported by newer software programs, you would have to replace all of them at once.
-Cloud computing can help you avoid these and other scalability problems.
+With traditional computing, scaling is more challenging and costly due to the equipment and staff involved.
+Upgrades historically meant more computers and a larger IT staff.
+Associated computer upkeep costs can also be challenging.
+Universal system updates usually require a uniform set of machines, which means simultaneously replacing those that aren’t compatible.
+Cloud computing can help you avoid these and other scalability issues.

 Maximum Functionality During Disasters

-When disasters strike, hospitals are among the most necessary resource facilities.
-If a great fire or flood ravages your area, cloud computing would make it easier for onsite hospital staff to communicate with first responders in the heart of the disaster.
-As ambulance crews tend to the injured, medical staff can relay information back and forth in real time.
-If a rookie responder needs directions on how to treat an injured person at the scene, other team members can send them lifesaving instructions in the nick of time.
+When disasters strike, hospitals are among the most necessary resources.
+If a fire or flood occurs, cloud computing simplifies and hastens communication between on-site hospital staff and first responders.
+As ambulance crews tend to the injured, medical staff can relay information in real time.
+If a less-experienced responder needs advice, other team members can immediately send them lifesaving instructions.

-Cloud computing also makes it easier to weather the brunt of a disaster on site.
-Even if parts of a medical facility get damaged or destroyed by a fire, hurricane or earthquake, none of the vital data and patient records would become lost or damaged because a remote cloud server would securely store all that information in digital form.
+Cloud computing also makes it easier to weather the brunt of a disaster on-site.
+Vital data and patient records remain intact because a remote cloud server securely stores them in digital form.

 Improved Remote Patient Care

-Cloud computing applications also allow patients to communicate with doctors from the comfort of home.
-If a patient has a condition that requires regular monitoring, they can send updates to the medical facility from their living room.
+Cloud computing applications also allow patients to communicate with doctors from the comfort of their homes.
+Patients with conditions that require regular monitoring can send updates to the medical provider from their living room.

 Streamlined IT Services

-Regardless of the size of your medical facility, it is essential to have access to IT technicians who can handle such concerns on an as-needed basis.
-At Prelude Services, we offer IT strategic planning, support and management to facilities in the healthcare sector throughout the United States.
+Regardless of the size of your medical organization, having access to IT experts is essential.
+Prelude Services is a leading cloud computing service provider offering IT strategic planning, support and management to over 700 healthcare organizations throughout the United States.
 Contact us today to learn more about how our services can transform your healthcare practice.

 CONTACT PRELUDE SERVICES FOR 24/7 IT SUPPORT